LiDAR-based 3D Change Detection at City Scale: Data Capture and 3D City Map Construction

-The survey covered Subiaco with overlapping road loops that span arterial corridors, residential blocks, and major intersections to force repeated viewpoints for loop closure and cross-street alignment.
-Figure~\ref{fig:subi-routes} illustrates the twenty loops used in 2025.
-Data were collected from a roof-mounted rig at 10 to 30\,km/h during low-traffic windows.
-The primary sensor is an Ouster OS1-128 operated at 10\,Hz in dual-return mode with a $45^\circ$ vertical field of view, $0.35^\circ$ angular resolution, and approximately 2.62\,M points per second.
+The survey covers Subiaco with overlapping road loops that span arterial corridors, residential blocks, and major intersections to force repeated viewpoints for loop closure and cross-street alignment.
+Fig~\ref{fig:subi-routes} illustrates the twenty loops used in 2025.
+Data were collected from a roof-mounted rig on a car driving at 10 to 30\,km/h during low-traffic windows.
+The primary sensor is an Ouster OS1-128 operated at 10\,Hz in dual-return mode with a $45^\circ$ vertical field of view, $0.35^\circ$ angular resolution, recording approximately 2.62\,M points per second.
 Geodetic reference and motion state come from a dual-antenna RTK GNSS with a MEMS IMU.
 GNSS fixes are logged at 5\,Hz and IMU at 73\,Hz.
-Sensors are rigidly co-located on a reinforced roof plate with a measured antenna baseline to improve yaw observability, as shown in Figure~\ref{fig:sensors-rig}.
+Sensors are rigidly mounted on a reinforced roof top rack with a measured antenna baseline to improve yaw observability, as shown in Fig~\ref{fig:sensors-rig}.
 Hardware time is synchronized with GNSS PPS.
 The LiDAR accepts the PPS and stamps packets with synchronized timestamps.
-All streams are recorded on an Ubuntu host using GigE for LiDAR and USB or serial for GNSS and IMU.
-Factory extrinsics are refined by a short constrained-motion routine and verified by reprojection residuals on planar façades.
-Raw LiDAR packets (\texttt{.pcap}) are converted to per-scan \texttt{.ply} with dual returns and per-point timestamps, and GNSS or IMU logs are exported as \texttt{.csv} with UTC time, quality flags, and orientation.
+All streams are recorded on an Ubuntu host using GigE for LiDAR and USB cable for GNSS and IMU.
+Factory extrinsics are refined by a short constrained-motion routine and verified by reprojection residuals on planar facades.
+Raw LiDAR \texttt{.pcap} packets are processed into per-scan \texttt{.ply} files containing dual returns and per-point timestamps.
+GNSS and IMU logs are exported to \texttt{.csv} format with UTC timestamps, quality indicators, and orientation measurements.